nette/php-generator/readme.md

 Attributes
 ----------

-You can add PHP 8 attributes to all classes, methods, properties, constants, functions, closures and parameters.
+You can add PHP 8 attributes to all classes, methods, properties, constants, enum cases, functions, closures and parameters.

 ```php
 $class = new Nette\PhpGenerator\ClassType('Demo');